OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

   - [ ] All PRs are merged.
   - [ ] All epic and child issues are closed.
   - [ ] All stop ship issues are completed.
-- [ ] Legal: all necessary aprovals granted.
+- [ ] Legal: all necessary approvals granted.
 - [ ] Translation: All messages translated or sent for translation for upcoming release
 - [ ] GA development complete and feature ready for inclusion in a GA release
   - Add label `target:ga` and the appropriate `target:YY00X` (where YY00X is the targeted GA version).